sibytes/yetl.io/docs/reference/environments.md

 The `pipeline_repo` configures where the built pipeline configuration is stored that the yetl uses when running data flow pipelines.

-The 1st key in the `pipeline_repo` configures the type of repo that is usde to store the pipeline configuration.
+The 1st key in the `pipeline_repo` configures the type of repo that is used to store the pipeline configuration.
 Yetl currently provides the following types of pipeline repo's:

 - `pipeline_file` - stores the pipeline configuration in yaml files in the project file system.